DjoserGenomics/djosergenomics.github.io/_posts/2025-05-21-Human-SCG-RNAseq-Reanalysis.md

 **Preprint DOI:** [https://doi.org/10.1101/2025.05.18.654713](https://doi.org/10.1101/2025.05.18.654713)

 Ever wondered what happens to your nervous system when your heart is in trouble?
 It turns out, quite a lot!
-In this post, I'll walk you through my recent reanalysis of RNA-seq data from the superior cervical ganglion (SCG) in cardiac disease patients.
+In this post, I'll walk you through my recent reanalysis of RNAseq data from the superior cervical ganglion (SCG) in cardiac disease patients.
 What started as a curiosity-driven exploration revealed fascinating insights into neuroinflammation and immune signaling.

 ## The SCG and its role in Cardiac Disease